Drop: Delivery Logistic App

 After buying furniture that needed delivery and getting a timeline of 'between 9-5pm', I questioned why this still a standard practice.
 GPS tracking technology is readily available; we can streamline delivery turnaround time.
 This is why I conceptualized Drop, a delivery tracking app that will notify customers of their delivery within one hour time frame.
 Top researched app that helped the process are food delivery apps such as Ubereats, Doordash, and Pizzahut.

-Calling stores and inquiring about delivery timelines led me to understand that they use third party delivery services.
-Hence, none of them are trackable and are vaguely given a timeline of '9-5pm'.
-There are two types of delivery drivers: short distance (paid hourly), and long distance (paid by distance).
+Calling stores and inquiring about delivery timelines led me to understand two issues: One, they use third party delivery services; which is why none of them are trackable and are vaguely given a timeline of '9-5pm'.
+Two, there are two types of delivery drivers: short distance (paid hourly), and long distance (paid by distance).
 For this app, we are focusing on short distance deliveries as most customers buy delivery products within a local market.

 How it works